nickoncrack/casm/README.md

 <br>

 #### 4b.
 Interrupt handling
 If `int n` is executed and the value of the *n*th entry in the IDT is nonzero then, `ip` will be set to `idt[n]`, after pushing the current `ip` to the stack.
 However, if `idt[n]` is zero, the interrupt handler will recurse to itself indefinitely, marking an unhandled interrupt.
+Exectuting `int 0x12` will call a BIOS function.
 <br>

 Interrupt handling example: